Tests of Missing Completely At Random based on sample covariance matrices: Concentration bound and an oracle test

-and by considering the sub-problem of testing the consistency of variances, we will see in Theorem~\ref{thm:cycle_minimax} that this upper bound is optimal in this case.
-Our results reveal that, in this specific example, testing compatibility is no harder than testing consistency, up to constant factors. \end{eg}
+Combined with Theorem~\ref{thm:cycle_minimax} below, this reveals that, in this specific example, testing the compatibility of the correlation matrices is no harder than testing the consistency of the variances, up to constant factors. \end{eg}

 \begin{eg} Consider the block-$3$-cycle $\mathbb{S} = \{[2d], [d]\cup([3d]\setminus[2d]),[3d]\setminus[d]\}$, with $d \geq 1$.
 Then